Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 ### Interpolation filters

-It is sometimes distinguished between interpolation filters and non-interpolation filters.
+Some sources will categorize filters as either interpolation filters or non-interpolation filters.

 Interpolation filters are those that when applied “in-place”,